brouberol/5esheets/docs/local-development.md

 ## Next steps

-At that point, the backend API will run under `http://localhost:8000` and the frontend will run under `http://localhost:3000`
+At that point, the backend API will run under [`http://localhost:8000`](http://localhost:8000) and the frontend will run under [`http://localhost:3000`](http://localhost:3000)

 !!! note

-    Any edit you make in the codebase while running `make dev` will induce automatic reload of either the backend or frontend application.
+    When using these `make` commands, any modification to the codebase will induce automatic reload of either the backend or frontend application.